threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_network.md

 ### Access solution info from the main screen

-Once you have done the configuration of your network, you can still find the details by clicking on the chosen network name.
+Once you have done the configuration of your network, you could still find the details by clicking on the chosen network name.

 ![Step5](./img/network_9.png)